 Now, back to my Impact Mapping workshop.
 After setting the scene for the workshop Jean Tabaka style, I decided to rip the bandaid off and dive in feet first to the Pixar Pitch exercise.
 I explained that a Pixar Pitch was an alternative to the Elevator Pitch and it was the formula used by Pixar to pitch their films.
 I then revealed to the group the Finding Nemo Pixar Pitch I had written up before the session and hidden behind a piece of butcher paper:

 I’m not sure if anyone sniggered but I saw a few amused smiles.
 Pushing through the potential embarrassment, I quickly asked the group to divide into two teams of five with an equal split of business and technology stakeholders.
 Then gave them 15 minutes to write their pixar pitch.

-I knew from +Mark that I should expect great results, but I never imagined how amazing the pitch written by the executive sponsors team would be.
+I knew from my collegue that I should expect great results, but I never imagined how amazing the pitch written by the executive sponsors team would be.
 With permission, I have shared it below:

 Once upon a time…